Fastly Next-Gen WAF (powered by Signal Sciences)

 - On Fastly’s Edge Cloud platform (Edge).
 To use the edge deployment method, you must add it to new or existing Fastly services that you create in the Fastly console and update your DNS records to point to Fastly.

 - Directly on your web servers within your infrastructure (Core).
 The Core deployment method consists of two components, the module and the agent.
 The module can exist as a plugin to your web server or as a language or framework specific implementation.
-The agent is a small daemon process that provides an interface between your web server and our cloud engine.
+The agent is a small process that provides an interface between your web server and our cloud engine.
 You can also use the core deployment method without a module by running the agent in reverse proxy mode.

 - On Fastly’s cloud-hosted infrastructure (Cloud WAF).
 To use Cloud WAF, you must upload a TLS certificate, add an origin server using the Signal Sciences Hosted Dashboard, and update your DNS records to point to the appropriate servers.